 Ephesians 2:13 states, "But now in Christ Jesus you who once were far off have been brought near by the blood of Christ."
 Here the blood of Christ refers to the sacrifice of Jesus that provided access to God and a relationship with Him.
 The previous verse highlights this fact, stating, "remember that you were at that time separated from Christ, alienated from the commonwealth of Israel and strangers to the covenants of promise, having no hope and without God in the world" (Ephesians 2:12).

 Hebrews 9:13-14 speaks directly about the importance of the blood of Christ as well: "For if the blood of goats and bulls, and the sprinkling of defiled persons with the ashes of a heifer, sanctify for the purification of the flesh, how much more will the blood of Christ, who through the eternal Spirit offered himself without blemish to God, purify our conscience from dead works to serve the living God."
-Here, the sacrifice of animals under the Mosaic Law is contrasted with the sacrifice of Jesus and the shedding of His blood.
-This blood offers access to God through Jesus.
-The Old Testament sacrifices were a signifier of what Jesus' blood would ultimately accomplish.
+Here, the sacrifice of animals under the Mosaic Law is contrasted with the sacrifice of Jesus and the shedding of His blood, His death.
+The Old Testament sacrifices were a signifier of what Jesus' blood, His work on the cross, would ultimately accomplish.

 In 1 Peter 1:18-19 we read, "… you were ransomed from the futile ways inherited from your forefathers, not with perishable things such as silver or gold, but with the precious blood of Christ, like that of a lamb without blemish or spot."
 Peter notes the blood of Christ serves as a ransom or payment for our sins, allowing salvation by faith in Jesus.